01 — Core¶

 - 02 — Views —

-dispatcherandsubscribercapture the current frame at call time and return frame-bound fns that survive callbacks where the dynamic-var binding has unwound. - 03 — Effects and interceptors — the effect map's
+frame-handlecaptures the current frame at creation time and returns frame-bound ops that survive callbacks where the dynamic-var binding has unwound. - 03 — Effects and interceptors — the effect map's

 :fxvector is how event handlers schedule more dispatches.